akkadotnet/akka.net/docs/articles/intro/tutorial-2.md

 ### Revisiting the Query Protocol

 There is nothing wrong with our first query protocol but it limits our flexibility.
-If we want to implement resends in the actor that queries our device actor (because of timed out requests) or want to query multiple actors it can be helpful to put an additional query ID field in the message which helps us correlate requests with responses.
+If we want to implement re-sends in the actor that queries our device actor (because of timed out requests) or want to query multiple actors it can be helpful to put an additional query ID field in the message which helps us correlate requests with responses.